impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 echo "old arg length: $#"
 echo "old args: $@"

+echo
+echo "Calling shift..."
+echo
 shift

 echo "new arg length: $#"
 echo "new args: $@"
 ```

-When I run it, I get:
+I run it, passing it the args `foo`, `bar`, and `baz`, and I get:

 ```
 $ ./foo bar baz buzz
 old arg length: 3
 old args: bar baz buzz

+Calling shift...

 new arg length: 2
 new args: baz buzz
 ```

-Success!
-It does what I thought.
+Great, it does what I thought it would- decreases the argument count by 1, and lops the first argument off the front of the list.

-So if the user passes `--debug` as their first arg to `rbenv`, we set RBENV_DEBUG and trim the `--debug` flag off the list of args.
+So to summarize the entire `if` block: if the user passes `--debug` as their first arg to `rbenv`, we set RBENV_DEBUG and trim the `--debug` flag off the list of args.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next line: